The Best Business Phone Lines in 2025

 Our site is reader-supported – by clicking our links, we can match you with a potential supplier, and we may earn a small commission for this referral.

-Below we directly compare each business phone’s positives and potential downsides, so you can learn exactly which sort of business phone line is for you.
-But if you want to know exactly which option is best for your enterprise and how much it will cost you right away, we suggest filling out our free quote comparison tool to get quick answers.
+Below, we’ve directly compared the key strengths and potential drawbacks of each provider to help you clearly understand which business phone line suits your organization best.
+But if you want to know exactly which option is best for your medium-sized business and how much it will cost you right away, we suggest filling out our free quote comparison tool to get quick answers.

-We recommend that you invest in VoIP phone lines rather than landlines because they are cheaper, flexible, and have significantly more features.
-Here are our five best business VoIP suppliers for US businesses, according to our research:
+We recommend that you invest in Voice over Internet Protocol (or VoIP) phone lines and communication systems rather than landlines because they are cheaper, flexible, and have significantly more features.
+Here are our five best business phone lines for medium-sized US businesses, according to our research:

 Swipe right to see more